The Beautiful Tollymore Forest Park, County Down

 Tollymore Forest Park (Source: Ardfern/Wikimedia Commons)

 Clanbrassil Barn was constructed around 1757 at the same time as the old parts of the mansion house.
 The building was used as stables and stores until the end of 1971.
 The ground floor has been converted to provide an education room and toilets.
 The steeple at the eastern end has a fine old clock and sundial.
-The sundial on the southern face of the tower can be read easily in suitable weather.
+The sundial on the tower’s southern face can be read easily in suitable weather.

 Activities at Tollymore